zikozee/Reactive-Programming/README.md

 - Strategies:  a way to tell the producer its production rate is too high
   - **buffer**: keep in memory
   - **drop**: Once the queue is full, new items will be dropped
-  - **latest**: Once the queue is ful, keep 1 latest item as and when it arrives, drop old
+  - **latest**: Once the queue is full, keep 1 latest item as and when it arrives, drop old
   - **error**: throw error to the downstream

 # Server sent Events (SSE)